rsmith-github/smart_rota/README.md

 **/main/models.py:**

-This file defines the data models for the ROOT application, extending Django's built-in user model and introducing custom models tailored to the application's needs.
+This file defines the data models for the application, extending Django's built-in user model and introducing custom models tailored to the application's needs.

 1. **User**: Customized from `AbstractUser`, this model adds `employer_code` and `user_type` fields to facilitate role-based and company-specific functionalities.
 2. **Company**: Represents companies with unique names and codes, enabling distinct access and management within the platform.